 Further developments of Primary Care Networks (PCNs) have taken place encouraging collaborative working and supporting primary care at scale.
-There is one PCN in South Sefton, all GP practices in South Sefton are a member of the PCN.
+All GP practices in Southport and Formby are members of the PCN.

 Alongside the COVID-19 vaccination programme, the PCN has continued to run several other schemes to support patients in the local area, including utilisation of a pharmacy hub to support with medicine management in practices, and working collaboratively with our voluntary sector organisations to have social prescribing link workers across each PCN to support patients.
 Throughout the pandemic, PCNs have focused upon the delivery of a national PCN Direct Enhanced Service (DES), which includes a scheme to enhance the health of residents in care homes.